-No. Checks Checked 36 Check the battery voltage of the starter and living area battery (see chapter 9).
-If the panel indicates that the battery voltage is too low, the respective battery will need to be recharged.
-Observe the notes and instructions in chapter 9 Commence journey with fully charged starter and living area batteries.
+Check the battery voltage/battery capacity (in %) the starter and living area battery (see chapter 9).
+If the panel indicates that the battery voltage/battery capacity is too low, the respective battery will need to be recharged.
+Observe the notes and instructions in chapter 9

+Commence journey with fully charged starter and living area batteries.